roadsidemultimedia/Docs/advanced/translating-dms.md

 ## Setup WordPress ##

-The first ting you need to do is tell Wordpress which language it should use.
+The first thing you need to do is tell Wordpress which language it should use.
 Open `wp-config.php` and modify the line below, or add it if it is missing.
 In the example below, we have set the language to **Danish**, a complete list of language and country codes are outlined in the [Wordpress Codex](http://codex.wordpress.org/WordPress_in_Your_Language).

 ~~~ .php
 define ('WPLANG', 'da_DK');